 I am really, really excited about rigorously testing my new-ish MindShift 180 Rotation backpack, a spinoff of the fabulous ThinkTank folks.

 I’ve already worn it on several multi-hour hikes in a nearby park, but I have yet to run it through a thorough field test.
 So far I can say that this thing promises to be the best pack I’ve ever carried.
 Stay tuned for my exhaustive field test report when I return from the Rockies and an immediate follow-up trip to Iceland.
-As my regular readers know, I prefer real-time field tests by pro photographers, rather than techno tests that tell me nothing about how the gear will perform under real-life conditions.
+As my regular readers know, I prefer real-time field tests, rather than techno tests that tell me nothing about how the gear will perform under real-life conditions.